ParvizRasul/cli-project/thecmdchallange/devdevdev/developerjokes.md

 Because they didn’t get the algorithm.

 10. When is a function a bad dancer?
-When it can’t handle its parameters.
+When it can’t handle its parametersm-